Learning When to Attend: Conditional Memory Access for Long-Context LLMs: Preliminaries Prior Work

 \textbf{Sparse (Approximate) Attention Variants.} Various sparse and approximate Attention variants have been proposed to reduce the computational cost of Attention and broadly fall into trainable and training-free approaches.

 Trainable sparse Attention methods reduce training cost by compressing keys \cite{munkhdalai2024leave}, selecting landmarks \cite{landmark, expansionspan}, or imposing fixed sparse patterns \cite{longlora}.
 Approaches such as S$^2$-Attn \cite{longlora} and Landmark Attention \cite{landmark} improve efficiency through sparse or summarized access to past context, but often fail to capture exact long-range dependencies, leading to degraded performance on challenging tasks \cite{longctxtrain, longctxstudy}.
 SE-Attention \cite{expansionspan} improves efficiency of Transformer architectures by replacing Global Attention with a Local Attention that compresses and retrieves blocks of tokens from the past.
 Similarly, Native Sparse Attention (NSA) \cite{nsa} combines compressed, selected, and local context within a sliding window.
 These methods assume a fixed budget per query, attending to a predetermined set of key blocks regardless of contextual needs.
 As a result, sparsity is fixed and does not adapt to input or task complexity, which can lead to sub-optimal long-context performance, since the amount of relevant past information is difficult to determine a priori during training (see \cref{sec: Intro} for some examples).
+Importantly, \ourname is complementary to these approaches and could potentially be combined with them in a two-stage mechanism, where \ourname first identifies query tokens requiring long-range context, followed by sparse key/value selection over the relevant past context.
+Such a combination could jointly reduce both the number of active queries and the attention span per query.

 In contrast, training-free sparse Attention methods primarily target inference efficiency by reducing Attention cost during prefill and decoding, for example, through FlexPrefill and MInference for prefill acceleration and H2O and TokenSkip for faster decoding \cite{flexprefill, minference, h2o, tokenskip}.
 These approaches focus on inference-time optimization without providing training-time efficiency benefits.